wavefrontHQ/docs/pages/doc/logging_log_browser.md

   ![a screenshot of the steps mentioned above](images/logging_scroll_auto_load.png)

-## Use the Chart to Drill Down
+## Drill Down from the Log Chart

 The histogram chart at the top of the Log Browser shows the number of logs distributed over the selected time window.
 The chart consists of 60 buckets.
 With a 15-minute time window, each bar on the chart shows the number of logs for each 15-second time interval.

-If you notice a spike--which means more logs were sent--you can zoom in on the chart to analyze the data.
+If you notice a spike--which means that more logs were sent--you can zoom in on the chart to analyze the data.
 As you zoom in, the table with the log data below the chart shows the data for the new time window.

 Let's look at an example: